oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

   # will be stored in the default logHome location of /shared/logs/<domainUID>/.
   logHome: /shared/logs/domain1
   # serverStartPolicy legal values are "NEVER", "ALWAYS", "IF_NEEDED", or "ADMIN_ONLY"
-  # This determines which WebLogic Servers the Operator will start up when it discovers this Domain
+  # This determines which WebLogic Servers the operator will start up when it discovers this Domain
   # - "ALWAYS" will start up all defined servers
   # - "ADMIN_ONLY" will start up only the administration server (no managed servers will be started)
   # - "IF_NEEDED" will start all non-clustered servers, including the administration server and clustered servers up to the replica count